rbind/yutani/content/post/2019-02-03-enhancing-gather-and-spread-by-using-bundled-data-frames.md

 #> 3 Man              0       401         268      1995    3589      2459
 ```

 It's done.
-By combining these two steps, multi-`spread()` is something like this:
+By combining these two steps, multi-`spread()` will be something like this:

 ```r